Scientific management: In the 1900s

 Other thinkers, even in Taylor's own time, also proposed considering the individual worker's needs, not just the needs of the process.
 Critics said that in Taylorism, "the worker was taken for granted as a cog in the machinery."
 James Hartness published The Human Factor in Works Management in 1912, while Frank Gilbreth and Lillian Moller Gilbreth offered their own alternatives to Taylorism.
 The human relations school of management (founded by the work of Elton Mayo) evolved in the 1930s as a counterpoint or complement of scientific management.
 Taylorism focused on the organization of the work process, and human relations helped workers adapt to the new procedures.
 Modern definitions of "quality control" like ISO-9000 include not only clearly documented and optimized manufacturing tasks, but also consideration of human factors like expertise, motivation, and organizational culture.
 The Toyota Production System, from which lean manufacturing in general is derived, includes "respect for people" and teamwork as core principles.

 Peter Drucker saw Frederick Taylor as the creator of knowledge management, because the aim of scientific management was to produce knowledge about how to improve work processes.
 Although the typical application of scientific management was manufacturing, Taylor himself advocated scientific management for all sorts of work, including the management of schools, universities and government.
 For example, Taylor believed scientific management could be extended to "the work of our salesmen".
-Shortly after his death, his acolyte Harlow S. Person began to lecture corporate audiences on the possibility of using Taylorism for "sales engineering" (Person was talking about what is now called sales process engineering—engineering the processes that salespeople use—not about what we call sales engineering today.)
-This was a watershed insight in the history of corporate marketing.
+Shortly after his death, Harlow S. Person began to lecture corporate audiences on the possibility of using Taylorism for "sales engineering", which is now referred to as sales process engineering.

 In the 2000s

 Modern human resources can be seen to have begun in the scientific management era, most notably in the writings of Katherine M. H. Blackford.

-Practices descended from scientific management are currently used in offices and in medicine (e.g. managed care) as well.

-In countries with a post-industrial economy, manufacturing jobs are a relatively few, with most workers in the service sector.
-One approach to efficiency in information work is called digital Taylorism, which uses software to monitor the performance of employees who use computers all day.
+One approach to efficiency in information work is called digital Taylorism, which uses software to monitor the performance of employees who work on computers.

+Practices descended from scientific management are used in offices and in medicine (e.g. managed care).